bytecodealliance/wasm-micro-runtime/doc/linux_sgx.md

 ```

 **Step 2: Link libvmlib.a to Enclave part and link libvmlib_untrusted.a to App part:**
+> libvmlib_untrusted.a is not required in minimal version

 ```makefile
 Enclave_Link_Flags := ... libvmlib.a ...